joypauls/random-forest-twitter-bot/README.md

 #### Deploying This Project

-- You'll need to `cp config/secrets_template config/secrets` and use you Twitter developer api & access key credentials.
+- You'll need to `cp config/secrets_template config/secrets` and use your Twitter developer API & access key credentials.
 - Run by `make start`

 ## Making Your Own Bot